 Finally, they may refuse to provide a loan for refurbishment on an unmortgageable property.
 This means that if your buy to let property has been damaged by your tenants to the point where the property is unmortgageable, then traditional lenders will not provide the finance you need.

 If you require a light refurbishment loan then you may benefit from applying to a private lender.
-It is possible to access a variety of financial products, through private lenders, that are suitable for light refurbishment.
+It is possible to access a variety of financial products, through private mortgage lenders, that are suitable for light refurbishment.

 Types of Light Refurbishment Loans

 Property refurbishment loans can be a first charge, a second charge or a joint venture with other finance loans.